publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptB/sptiii/m__us_usc_t7_s1334.md

     Section inapplicable to 1978 through 1981 crops of wheat, see [section 404 of Pub.
 L. 95–113][/us/pl/95/113/s404], set out as a note under [section 1331 of this title][/us/usc/t7/s1331].

     [Pub.
-L. 91–524, title IV, § 404(2)][/us/pl/91/524/s404/2], Nov.
+L. 91–524, title IV][/us/pl/91/524/tIV], § 404(2), Nov.
 30, 1970, [84 Stat.
 1366][/us/stat/84/1366], as amended by [Pub.
-L. 93–86, § 1(11)][/us/pl/93/86/s1/11], Aug.
+L. 93–86][/us/pl/93/86], § 1(11), Aug.
 10, 1973, [87 Stat.
 229][/us/stat/87/229], provided that this section is not applicable to 1972 through 1977 crops of wheat.

  __Farm Acreage Allotments for 1966 Crop of Wheat__

     [Pub.
-L. 89–321, title V, § 512][/us/pl/89/321/s512], Nov.
+L. 89–321, title V][/us/pl/89/321/tV], § 512, Nov.
 3, 1965, [79 Stat.
 1205][/us/stat/79/1205], required the national, State, county, and farm acreage allotments for the 1966 crop of wheat to be established in accordance with the provisions of law in effect prior to Nov.
 3, 1965.

  __1963 Diverted Wheat Acreage Program__

     [Pub.
-L. 87–703, title III, § 307][/us/pl/87/703/s307], Sept.
+L. 87–703, title III][/us/pl/87/703/tIII], § 307, Sept.
 27, 1962, [76 Stat.
 615][/us/stat/76/615], provided that payments were authorized to be made in cash or wheat by the Commodity Credit Corporation to producers on any farm, except farms with new farm wheat allotments, if marketing quotas were in effect for the 1963 wheat crop, if they diverted certain acreage from wheat production, and if they devoted such acreage to conservation uses; that such acreage was to be in addition to acreage diverted to conservation uses for which payment was made under other federal programs although cost-sharing payments under the agricultural conservation program or the Great Plains program were not precluded; that advance payments up to fifty per cent could be made; that wheat stored to avoid a marketing quota penalty was not to be released for underplanting based on such diverted acreage; that the Secretary could promulgate regulations; and that the Commodity Credit Corporation could use its capital funds and assets to make payments.

  __Applicability of 1963 Diverted Wheat Acreage Program to Increased Allotment Farms__

     [Pub.
-L. 87–703, title III, § 308(b)][/us/pl/87/703/s308/b], Sept.
+L. 87–703, title III][/us/pl/87/703/tIII], § 308(b), Sept.
 27, 1962, [76 Stat.
 618][/us/stat/76/618], provided that the special wheat program formulated under [section 307 of Pub.
 L. 87–703][/us/pl/87/703/s307] \[set out above\] was not applicable to any farm receiving an additional acreage allotment for wheat in short supply under section 334(i) of the Agricultural Adjustment Act of 1938, as amended \[subsec. (i) of this section\].

  __1962 Diverted Wheat Acreage Program__

     [Pub.
-L. 87–128, title I, § 124][/us/pl/87/128/s124], Aug.
+L. 87–128, title I][/us/pl/87/128/tI], § 124, Aug.
 8, 1961, [75 Stat.
 297][/us/stat/75/297], as amended by [Pub.
 L. 87–410][/us/pl/87/410], Mar.
 3, 1962, [76 Stat.
 19][/us/stat/76/19]; [Pub.
 L. 87–451][/us/pl/87/451], §§ 1–3, May 15, 1962, [76 Stat.
 70][/us/stat/76/70], provided that producers on any farm, except farms with a new farm wheat allotment, were entitled to payments if marketing quotas were in effect for the 1962 wheat crop, if they diverted certain acreage from wheat production, and if such diverted acreage were devoted to conservation uses; that the payments were to be made by the Commodity Credit Corporation in cash or wheat and computed as therein provided; that additional acreage could be diverted and payments made with respect thereto; that any diverted acreage was to be in addition to acreage diverted for conservation uses for which payment is made under any other federal program except that cost-sharing payments under the agricultural conservation program or the Great Plains program were not precluded; that advance payments up to 50 per cent could be made; that wheat stored to avoid a marketing quota penalty was not to be released for underplanting based on such diverted acreage; that the Secretary could promulgate regulations; and that the Commodity Credit Corporation could use its capital funds and assets to make payments.

  __Acreage Allotment for 1954 Crop__

     [Act July 14, 1953, ch.
-194, § 4(a)][/us/act/1953-07-14/ch194/s4/a], [67 Stat.
+194][/us/act/1953-07-14/ch194], § 4(a), [67 Stat.
 152][/us/stat/67/152], provided that the National acreage allotment for the 1954 crop of wheat shall not be less than sixty-two million acres.

  __Acreage Allotment for 1950 Crop__

     [Act Aug.
 29, 1949, ch.
-518, § 5][/us/act/1949-08-29/ch518/s5], [63 Stat.
+518][/us/act/1949-08-29/ch518], § 5, [63 Stat.
 677][/us/stat/63/677], provided that the farm acreage allotment of wheat for 1950 crop for any farm was not to be less than the larger of—

     (A) 50 per centum of—